Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 Toe River Arts Studio Tours are well known throughout the US.
 As Nealy Andrews told us, it’s “one of the largest and longest-running studio tours in the United States.”

-Fire on the Mountain Blacksmithing Festival
+Fire on the Mountain Blacksmith Festival

 Read More: Hiking Roan Mountain for Beautiful Appalachian Trail Views

-Why (and How) to Support Toe River Arts
+Why (and How) to Support Toe River Arts Festival

 If you consider yourself a friend of the arts, we think you should try and support them in some way.
-Whether it’s traveling to studios to purchase person (or online) or lending support in another way, any gesture will be appreciated.
+Whether it’s traveling to studios to purchase in-person (or online) or lending support in another way, any gesture will be appreciated.

 Let us know in the comments section here or by email!